 If there's a group of you, hiring a car is probably the easiest and cheapest way to get around the Costa del Sol.
 Car hire is generally cheap in Spain if you book it right and driving's straightforward.

-The golden rule here though is always book in advance.
-Done properly, you can get an economy-sized car with a full-to-full fuel policy for as little as £5/day (although this can jump to £15/day in school holiday season).
+The general rule here though is to book in advance, especially for peak times.
+Done properly, you can get an economy-sized car with a full-to-full fuel policy for less than £5/day (although this can jump to £15/day in school holiday season).

 For full info see our Cheap Car Hire guide, but here are the top three need-to-knows: